Posts tagged as:

 So what’s the solution?

-FEWER AND MORE WELL CHOSEN TESTING OPTIONS RUN LONGER.
-It really doesn’t make sense to throw everything against the wall.
+FEWER AND MORE WELL CHOSEN TESTING OPTIONS WHICH YOU LET RUN ABOUT THREE TIMES AS LONG.
+It really doesn’t make sense to “throw all sorts of spaghetti against the wall to see what sticks” like you may hear at some seminars and/or in some courses.
 Do your research first and foremost to determine what MIGHT be likely to improve your conversions.
 This means surveying people as they’re exiting your page, installing live chats, monitoring competitive sites, reading repeatedly appearing sales copy in your market and identifying very strong candidates for conversion enhancement.

 A plain old A-B test with well thought out inputs is probably more valuable than testing umpteen different options.